auycro/auycro.github.io/_posts/2015-08-31-porting-mobile-app-to-webgl-with-unity.md

 keywords: ",unity,webgl,pros,cons"
 ---

-<p class="lead"> About one month of trying to convert Mobile App to WebGL with Unity, <br/>
+<p> About one month of trying to convert Mobile App to WebGL with Unity... </p>
-here is pros and cons of "Porting Mobile App to WebGL with Unity" in my opinion: <br/> </p>
+<p class="lead"> Here is pros and cons of "Porting Mobile App to WebGL with Unity" in my opinion: </p>

 <h3> Pros: </h3>
 <h4> 1.
 You don't need to create it from scratch. </h4>